Sorisaka/muscle.quest.web/README.md

    - `#/run/...` (example button points to `#/run/example`)
    - `#/account`
 3. The header updates to confirm the active route and description.
+4. Keep the devtools console open and ensure there are no MIME type errors for `config.js` or module-resolution errors (e.g., `@supabase/supabase-js`).
+The build now ships `dist/config.js` automatically (dummy values) and serves `vendor/supabase-js` from `dist/vendor/` so the bundle loads without missing-script failures.